owaspsamm/website/content/en/resources/community.md

 weight = 4
 +++

-## External and internal SAMM resources
+## External and internal SAMM community resources

 Here you'll find links to places outside this website where you can interact with the SAMM team and with other SAMM users.
 Also, a reminder of the community-related content here on this website.